Open-Vocabulary Octree-Graph for 3D Scene Understanding: Experiment

 \textbf{3D Instance Segmentation.} The quantitative results for 3D instance segmentation are shown in Tab. \ref{tab:exp-instance-segment}.
 We follow \cite{maskclustering} to categorize all methods into 3 groups based on whether the proposal generation and semantic prediction are trained.
 Under the fully zero-shot setting, our method surpasses the previous most advanced method with gains of $\textbf{2.3\%}$, $\textbf{2.5\%}$, and $\textbf{3.5\%}$ in AP, AP25 and AP50, respectively.
 These results further demonstrate the effectiveness of the proposed CGSM and IFA.
 When using supervised 3D models for proposal generation, our method significantly outperforms OpenMask3D \cite{openmask3d} and the Open3DIS \cite{open3dis} variant with only the 3D proposals, validating the superiority of our feature aggregation method IFA.
 Besides, our method achieves comparable results with the corresponding SOTA method Open3DIS \cite{open3dis}, which specially designs a combination of 2D and 3D proposals.

 \textbf{Text-based Object Retrieval.} Tab. \ref{tab:exp-retrieval} presents the comparison results of text-based object retrieval on Sr3D \cite{sr3d} dataset.
 Our method outperforms the SOTA method BBQ \cite{bbq} by $\textbf{3.0\%}$ and $\textbf{5.0\%}$ in terms of Acc@0.1 and Acc@0.25, respectively.
+This experiment veriffes the quality of our con-structed graph.
 We attribute the performance gain to our accurate semantic object segmentation and the rich relations stored in the Octree-Graph.

 \textbf{Path Planning.} For each sense in the HM3DSem \cite{hm3dsem} dataset, we randomly select 100 pairs of starting points and destinations in navigable areas.
-HOV-SG \cite{hovsg} can be directly used for path planning, so it is evaluated and compared with our method in this task.
-Tab. \ref{tab:exp-path} shows the results, we can see that our method significantly surpasses HOV-SG, especially when the threshold $s$ is small.
-This is because HOV-SG relies on Voronoi graph \cite{voronoi} for path planning where the waypoints and paths are pre-calculated, making it improper for precise navigation.
+HOV-SG \cite{hovsg} can be directly used for path planning, thus it is evaluated and compared with our method in this task.
+Tab. \ref{tab:exp-path} shows the results, from which we can see that our method significantly surpasses HOV-SG, especially when the threshold $s$ is small.
+This is because HOV-SG relies on Voronoi graph \cite{voronoi} for path planning, where the waypoints and paths are pre-calculated, making it improper for precise navigation.
 In contrast, our Octree-Graph supports navigation to any empty area, unless the destination is mistakenly occupied by the adaptive-octree.